lsst-dm/dmtn-056/index.rst

 `subsetRepository(DatasetExpression, [DatasetType, ...]) -> RepositorySubsetDescription` (output undefined)

-  Create a subset of a :ref:`DataRepository`.
+  Create a subset of a :ref:`Repository`.

 .. _TransferClient: